 Our list of the best Iran VPNs today:

-There are many reasons why ExpressVPN keeps topping our best VPN charts, test after test.
-With a great range of easy-to-use apps – it now even has its very own VPN router Aircove – and amazing 24/7 speedy live chat, it's certainly the best Iran VPN on the market right now.
+There are many reasons why ExpressVPN keeps topping our VPN charts, test after test.
+With a great range of easy-to-use apps—it now even has its very own VPN router Aircove—and amazing 24/7 speedy live chat, it's certainly the best Iran VPN on the market right now.

 In terms of features, anonymity and security are a big priority for ExpressVPN.
 AES-256 encryption, plenty of protocols to pick from, a super-reliable kill switch, IPv6 leak protection, and a strict no-logs policy: it has it all.
-Plus, its very own Lightway protocol is also now open-source and fully available on all apps.
+Plus, its very own Lightway protocol, which recently aced its second security audit, is also now open-source and fully available on all apps.

-Besides the limit of 5 simultaneous connections only, the only real drawbacks is around connection speeds.
+Besides the limit of 8 simultaneous connections only (up from 5 previously), the only real drawbacks is around connection speeds.
 Its peak speeds dropped from 630 to 560Mbps with Lightway during our last round of testing.
 However, unless your base connection is that fast, you won't notice a thing when you're connected – and you can always try it out yourself with its 30-day money-back guarantee.

 Get 49% off plus 3 free months of the best Iran VPN

 ExpressVPN combines power, speed, and ease of use into one slick package – and it's super reliable as well.
 However, Express is also offering three free months to Tom’s Guide readers, meaning you’ll get 15 months for the price of 12.
 If that isn’t good value, we don’t know what is.

 As outlined in our detailed NordVPN review, we've liked NordVPN for a long time.
 As the most famous and one of the most secure VPN services on the market, it delivers an excellent privacy-focused experience across all the major platforms – in Iran as well as pretty much everywhere else.